abfm2029/nuxt_test2/README.md

-# nuxt_test2
-Created with CodeSandbox
+# Nuxt with named views